Low-frequency radio observations of recurrent nova RS Ophiuchi with MeerKAT and LOFAR: Acknowledgements

 \section{Acknowledgements}

-We would like to thank the science directors of LOFAR and MeerKAT for their support of the Target of Opportunity observations.

-We would like to thank the SARAO, ASTRON, MRAO and JBO staff for carrying out these observations.
+The authors thank the anonymous referee for constructive comments that improved the quality of this work.
+We would also like to thank the science directors of LOFAR and MeerKAT for their support of the Target of Opportunity observations, and the SARAO, ASTRON, MRAO and JBO staff for carrying out these observations.

+We acknowledge with thanks the variable star observations from the AAVSO International Database contributed by observers worldwide and used in this research.

 The MeerKAT telescope is operated by the South African Radio Astronomy Observatory, which is a facility of the National Research Foundation, an agency of the Department of Science and Innovation.

 This paper is based (in part) on data obtained with the International LOFAR Telescope (ILT) under project codes (\texttt{DDT16\_001} and \texttt{DDT17\_002}).
 LOFAR \citep{van2013lofar} is the Low Frequency Array designed and constructed by ASTRON.
 It has observing, data processing, and data storage facilities in several countries, which are owned by various parties (each with their own funding sources), and which are collectively operated by the ILT foundation under a joint scientific policy.
 The ILT resources have benefited from the following recent major funding sources: CNRS-INSU, Observatoire de Paris and Universit\'{e} d’Orl\'{e}ans, France; BMBF, MIWF-NRW, MPG, Germany; Science Foundation Ireland (SFI), Department of Business, Enterprise and Innovation (DBEI), Ireland; NWO, The Netherlands; The Science and Technology Facilities Council, UK; Ministry of Science and Higher Education, Poland.
 AMI-LA is supported by the Universities of Cambridge and Oxford. \textit{e}-MERLIN is a National Facility operated on behalf of the Science \& Technology Facilities Council by the University of Manchester at Jodrell Bank Observatory.